luckinet/tabshiftr/README.md

 at least the `type` and either `col`umn(s), or column(s) and `row`(s).
 Some variables are `dist`inct from the cluster outline, because they occur perhaps only once in the table, or are organised in a non-systematic way, such as the variable `year` in the example.
+Such variables tyically require an explicit documentation of their position both in terms of rows and columns, while many other variables are sufficiently captured by merely providing the column.
+This is the case for example with `commodities`, which has been specified merely as being in column 1, however, since the header of each cluster (row 1) and the position of the cluster ID (row 2) are already specified, both also (partly) in column 1, it is not required to mention that `commodities` is limited to columns 3-6.
 Some variables are either absent from the table, or are available only implicitly, for example if several spreadsheets or files contain information for one level of an identifying variable, such as per commodity.
 This is not the case in the example, but if it were so, this variable could be specified by providing the `value` of the level in the variable.
 For measured variables we also need to provide the target unit and a transformation factor to that unit, the latter of which will be multiplied with the values of the measured variable.
 This results in the following schema description for our example:

 ``` r
 library(tabshiftr)